open-telemetry/opentelemetry-specification/specification/overview.md

 ## DistributedContext

 The **DistributedContext** exists to store labels that describe the context of an operation an application performs.
 It is intended to enable context that are custom to the application or integrations in contrast to other contexts, such as `SpanContext`.
-Only one **DistributedContext** should be associated with any particular operation.
+Only one **DistributedContext** SHOULD be associated with any particular operation.

 For example, a web service can benefit from including context around what service has sent the request.
 Or a SaaS provider can include context about the API user or token that is responsible for that request.
 These values can be consumed from **DistributedContext** and used as an additional dimension for a metric, or additional context for logs and traces.

 **DistributedContext** is a collection of key-value `Entry` pairs, with each key of associated with exactly one value. **DistributedContext** is serializable, to facilitate propagating it not only inside the process but also across process boundaries.

-**DistributedContext** is a recommended name but languages can have more language-specific names like **dctx**.
+**DistributedContext** is a RECOMMENDED name but languages can have more language-specific names like **dctx**.

 ### Entry